CreatorXperience/Artificium-Frontend/README.md

   ```

-After Installation [login to ngrok ](https://ngrok.com) and copy your under installation section in ngrok ,run the command that looks like this on your terminal:
+After Installation [login to ngrok ](https://ngrok.com) and copy  your token under the installation section in ngrok ,run the command that looks like this on your terminal:

 ```bash
   ngrok config add-authtoken your-token